MERC Rules, Statutes & Policies

 Public Act 336 of 1947 (PERA)

-* At its meeting on February 12, 2019, the Michigan Employment Relations Commission (MERC) voted to lift its two-year moratorium on accepting new members to its Act 312, Fact Finding and Grievance Arbitration panels.
-Interested persons, therefore, may now apply for placement on MERC’s panel of Act 312 Arbitrators, Fact Finders and Grievance Arbitrators.
-Per the Commission’s February 12, 2019, motion, all individuals who are placed on MERC’s Act 312 and Fact finding panels will be required to participate in MERC’s “shadowing program.”
-Guidelines and information regarding the application process and MERC’s shadowing program (which provides “on the job” experience in Act 312 and Fact Finding procedures) may be obtained by visiting the agency’s web-site at www.michigan.gov/merc or by contacting the Bureau’s offices.
+* At its meeting on February 12, 2019, the Michigan Employment Relations Commission (MERC) voted to lift the two-year moratorium on accepting new members to its Act 312, Fact Finding and Grievance Arbitration panels.
+Interested persons may now apply for placement on any of the 3 panels.
+Anyone placed on the Act 312 or Fact finding panels will be required to participate in MERC’s “shadowing program.”
+Guidelines and information regarding the application process and the shadowing program (which provides “hands on” experience in an Act 312 or Fact Finding matter) may be obtained from the agency’s web-site at www.michigan.gov/merc

-Finally, the Commission encourages attendance at any MERC training program or other related training programs.
-Act 312/Fact Finding training will likely occur in the Fall of this year and will be mandatory for all Act 312 and Fact Finding panel members unless MERC waives the attendance requirement based on extraordinary circumstances.
+The Commission requires attendance at certain MERC sponsored or other related training programs.
+Act 312/Fact Finding training typically occurs in the Fall and is mandatory for all Act 312 and Fact Finding panel members unless the Commission waives the attendance requirement based on extraordinary circumstances.
 This training will be available to prospective MERC panel members, as well.
-Contact Bureau Director, Ruthanne Okun, at (313) 456-3519 or email@example.com with questions.
+Contact Bureau Director, Ruthanne Okun, at (313) 456-3519 or firstname.lastname@example.org with questions.